How to Publish a Signed Succession

 step.

-4. Commit the baseprint contents to the digital succession
+4. Commit the baseprint contents to the document succession

 git push <url-to-github-repo>